tomtx/cp-thematic-maps/README.md

   5) _discourse_ is the scientific discourse in the article about the figure
   6) _image_ is the image of the figure from its article

 FYI, the **full dataset will be disclosed post the paper review** process.
-It is currently privately hosted at HuggingFace Datasets.
+It is currently privately hosted at HuggingFace Datasets (https://huggingface.co/datasets).
 Meanwhile, please see the screenshot below to understand how users will see and access the full dataset post the paper review.
 <img width="1670" height="1134" alt="Screenshot 2026-02-15 at 3 50 52 PM" src="https://github.com/user-attachments/assets/89d645fe-158a-4b88-83e7-227b8224b156" />